openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 - documentation of hardware components in all formats (printed text, online text, online help, video); and
 - complete product packaging, marketing and distribution.

-The following diagram shows the relationship of the SDK to the parent project.
+The following diagram shows the relationship of the SDK to the Platform Development Kit project.
 ![diagram showing the platform development kit components](./images/project-structure.png)

 The SDK project is one of the components that feeds into the complete product.
 In summary: